 I’m a research scientist at Southwest Research Institute in Boulder, Colorado.
 I recently finished my PhD with Steven Cranmer at the University of Colorado, Boulder, where I studied the motion of magnetic bright points on the solar photosphere as drivers of coronal heating via Alfvén waves.
 In the past, I’ve worked on thermophysical modeling of Martian sand dunes and on refining estimates of collisional timescales of asteroids.

-Here’s what I’m currently working on, described for a…
+Here’s what I’ve recently worked on, described for a…